fadden/CiderPress2/FileConv/Code/LisaAsm-notes.md

 indirect indexed Y), and so on.
 Operands that should be taken literally, e.g.
 `ASC "HELLO, WORLD!"`, use $20.
 The text of the operand follows.

-If the line has a comment, the operand will be followed by $bb (high-ASCII semicolon).
-Because this cannot appear in a valid operand, it's not necessary to track open/close quotes when converting lines to text.
+If the line has a comment, it will be preceded by $bb (high-ASCII semicolon).
+Because that value cannot appear in a valid operand, the end of the operand can be identified unambiguously, and thus it's not necessary to track open/close quotes when converting lines to text.
 Lines without comments will follow the operand with $0d.

 ## v3 Format ##